maxijonson/discord-nestjs-bot-template/guides/SETUP.md

 ## 3. Invite your Bot to a Server

-1. On the left sidebar of the Discord Developer Portal, click on "OAuth2".
-Alternatively, you can navigate to `https://discord.com/developers/applications/<YOUR_APPLICATION_ID>/oauth2`.
+1. On the left sidebar of the Discord Developer Portal, click on "Installation".
+Alternatively, you can navigate to `https://discord.com/developers/applications/<YOUR_APPLICATION_ID>/installation`.
-2. Scroll down to the "OAuth2 URL Generator" section.
+2. Scroll down to "Default Install Settings" and under "Guild Install", make sure the scropes are set to `application.commands` and `bot`.
-3. Under "SCOPES", select the following scopes:
+3. Under "Permissions", select the permissions your bot will need.
-   1. `bot`
-   2. `applications.commands`
-4. Under "BOT PERMISSIONS", select the permissions your bot will need.
-While using `Administrator` may be tempting, it's best to only select the permissions your bot actually needs (even during development!).
-You can change the bot's permissions in the Discord server you invite it to without needing to re-invite them.
-However, if you plan on making your bot public, make sure that you get these permissions right when you publish your bot's invite link.
-In it's initial state, this template requires the following permissions:
-   - `Send Messages`
-   - `Embed Links`
+   > Note that this template, in its current state, requires the following permissions for the example features to work properly:
+   > - Send Messages
+   > - Use Slash Commands
+4. Click on "Save Changes".
-5. Copy the generated URL at the bottom of the page and open it in a new tab.
-6. Select the server you want to invite your bot to and click "Continue", then "Authorize".
+5. Copy the "Install Link" and open it in a new browser tab.
+Select the server you want to invite your bot to and click "Continue", then "Authorize".
-7. You should now have the offline bot in your server's member list.
+6. You should now have the offline bot in your server's member list.

 ## 4. Get your Bot online